-Ruxit provides host-based network metrics and detailed metrics about each monitored process.
-Ruxit even goes the extra mile, providing all necessary information related to process-to-process communication.
+Dynatrace provides host-based network metrics and detailed metrics about each monitored process.
+Dynatrace even goes the extra mile, providing all necessary information related to process-to-process communication.

 It shows all processes running on a host in the middle of the connection graph.
 On the left side you see all incoming connections from other processes.
 On the far left you see the hosts where these processes are running.
 To the right, you see all outgoing connections to other processes.
 On the far right, you see the hosts where the processes are running.
 You can select any process within that view to view traffic, connectivity, and retransmission rates for each conversation.

 You can even use this feature to verify your software architecture and infrastructure.
 Are all processes talking to the processes they are supposed to talk to?
 Are all necessary services connected to load balancers?
 Is network bandwidth causing a performance bottleneck between my web and database servers?

 This is the sort of information that DevOps engineers need.
 This feature eliminates the need to comb through log files and use tcpdump to locate networking problems and identify affected hosts and processes.
 It helps saving time and sparing nerves when analyzing networking problems.
 For insights into how networking errors can impact the performance of services, have a look at my recent article: Detecting network errors and their impact on services.

 Overwhelmed?
 Try Dynatrace!